How to Lower Mortgage Payment Without Refinancing

 If you want to squeeze more enjoyment out of life and your home, you might be wondering how to get a lower monthly mortgage payment without refinancing?

-While a refinance can sometimes help you lock in a lower interest rate and monthly payment, it often comes with steep closing costs.
+While a mortgage refinance can sometimes help you lock in a lower interest rate and monthly payment, it often comes with steep closing costs.
 Luckily, there are other ways to reduce your mortgage payment without refinancing.

 In this guide, we’ll go over five potential methods for lowering your monthly costs without refinancing.